Kindra-Kanna/Kindra/index.md

 ### Gender/Sexuality

 Dragons do not perceive "male or female" in the traditional sense.
 Kindra chooses she/her as a preference from growing up with Au Ra people, enjoying her role as a shrine maiden and caretaker during her years living at Sui-no-Sato.
-Some say the "Ruby Dragon" guarding the shrine is purely mythical, and many equate it the Ruby Sea's version of "nessie" as none have ever managed to catch a photo of ~~her~~ the creature.
+Some say the "Ruby Dragon" guarding the shrine is purely a mythical sea serpent, even though many locals in the area claim to have seen a glimpse of it.

-Kindra is aromantic.
-(She doesn't have any interest in romantic relationships.)

-She does have strong feelings of familial love and bonds of friendship.

 ### Allagan Mystery